gregalletti/CTF_writeups/trainings/picoCTF/README.md

 print(combo)
 ```

-This will print `51081803XXX63640`, where the digit are unique and Xs are where we have multiple choices.
+This will print a sort of key template `51081803XXX63640`, where the digit are unique and Xs are where we have multiple choices.
 I must be honest, from now on I tried to verify through Python if they would produce a real image or a corrupted one but I always failed, so I decided to try it manually on the website.
 I eventually found out the key being `5108180345363640`, producing a QR code that when read gives us the flag.

 ![image](kiddie1.PNG)